“What is the best bible version?”, for this post we will only look at the Americanised Cannon of 66 books.

 Peshitta

 The Peshitta is a translation of the Septuagint and New Testament into the Syriac language in the 2nd century AD.
 The word “Peshitta” was first coined in the 900s AD.
-It is very likely the early translators had access to documents that we don’t have today.
+The early translators had access to documents that we don’t have today.

 It is assumed, Ezra translated the original language of the Bible (Akkadian, Chaldean, old-Aramaic) into a Persian Aramaic, also known as the “Quattuordecim“.
-Because the language the Hebrews spoke was extinct when they returned from Babylon.
+Because the language the Judeans spoke was extinct when they returned from Babylon.
 That copy of the Ezra translation was used to make the Septuagint.
-The Peshitta is a translation of the Septuagint, as well as Proto-Masoretic, and Goth bible (Wulfila Bible 3rd century AD).
+The Peshitta is a translation of the Septuagint, as well as Dead Sea Scrolls, and Goth bible (Wulfila Bible 3rd century AD).

 The Ezra Variances, are four places in the bible where Ezra the scribe lied and deliberately wrote words in his translation of the Holy Bible that were not in the copy of the Law which he received.